Enterprise AI Vendor RFP Template 2026,for buyers who want proof.

 - Do not grant production approval until controls and exit terms are explicit.

-At minimum: vendor profile, supported use cases, security controls, data governance, model risk, architecture and integration, commercial terms, and decision scoring rules.
+What should an enterprise AI vendor RFP include?
+Vendor profile, supported use cases, security controls, data governance, model risk, architecture and integration, commercial terms, and decision scoring rules.

+Who should review AI vendor RFP responses?
 Procurement, security, legal, architecture, and business owners should review responses together.
 Splitting review across silos is how weak vendors sneak through.

-Vague training usage, weak identity controls, unclear deletion/export terms, marketing-only security answers, and pressure to move to production before controls are proven.
+What are the biggest red flags?
+Vague training usage, weak identity controls, unclear deletion and export terms, marketing-only security answers, and pressure to skip formal control review.

 Related enterprise AI procurement resources